What is a UCard Debit Account?

 Can I use my UCard to buy books?

-No. UMass has recently moved from a traditional on-campus bookstore to an online Amazon bookstore.
-Amazon is not able to accept the UCard as payment currently.
+UMass has recently moved to a new online bookstore vendor, eCampus.com. eCampus is not able to accept the UCard as payment currently, though we are exploring this with them for the future.

 How do I withdraw funds from my UCard Debit Account?